 Tips for Putting Items in Your Car During Transport

-Let’s preface this blog with a simple statement: auto transportation companies are not licensed to carry household items.
+Let’s preface this blog with a simple statement: auto transportation carriers are not licensed to carry household items.
 Just like how your plumber isn’t licensed to install your cable, auto transporters aren’t licensed to ship any household items, which can make the entire thing problematic if you need to ship a few boxes full of stuff in the back of your car.

 There are certain loopholes that one can exploit to get around this, but you have to be careful because additional items in a vehicle being shipped add weight, and too much weight pushes the truck overweight.
+In the auto shipping industry, this is what we call “a problem.”

-If the truck is overweight when they weigh in at a weigh station, the entire truck has to be searched for the extra weight and any additional items could be left stranded on the side of the weigh station, for anyone to come get (or leave to rot).
-Here are some great tips for avoiding this and keeping everything smooth if you need to put items in the vehicle.
+If the truck is overweight when they weigh in at a weigh station, the entire truck has to be searched for the extra weight and any additional items could be left stranded on the side of the weigh station, for anyone to come to get (or leave to rot).
+Some carriers will avoid highways with weigh stations to avoid that, but that can increase transit time and cost.

-- Items can ONLY be placed in the trunk
+Items can ONLY be placed in the trunk

 You can’t pack anything in the cab of the vehicle, since the cab of the vehicle has windows that you can see through and this includes inspectors at weigh stations.
 Since you’re not allowed to have anything in the vehicle anyway, putting stuff in the cab is kind of a dumb move, so most auto transporters will tell you to put items in the trunk of the vehicle instead.